Three puppies in a wicker basket

 • Rosie Theakston — named on the website as Clinical Director and Practice Principal.

-• Hayley (vet) — mentioned in a review for creating an assessment plan and organising diagnostics (blood test and scan) for a cat with vomiting/diarrhoea, with the owner describing the plan as clear and the approach as knowledgeable.
+• Hayley — vet mentioned for creating a clear assessment plan and organising diagnostics (blood test and scan) for a cat with vomiting/diarrhoea (review).

-• Maria (vet) — mentioned in the same review as providing ongoing updates during the case.
+• Maria — vet mentioned for providing ongoing updates during the same case (review).

-• Rebecca Bostock — thanked in a neutering review for addressing an owner’s anxiety pre-procedure and for listening to specific requests.
+• Rebecca Bostock — thanked in a neutering review for listening to owner concerns and requests.

-• Henry — mentioned by name in a review as the vet seen at vaccination time for an “annual MOT” style check (role inferred only as the vet seen for vaccinations).
+• Henry — mentioned as the vet seen at vaccination time for an “annual MOT” style check (review).

 Reviews